Mica-labs/MICA/README.md

 MICA Workbench provides features for online editing, testing, loading bots from local files, and saving bots to local storage.

-#### Real-time Editing
+#### Edit a chatbot
-You can customize your bot on the left side of the page.
+You can edit your chatbot on the left side of the page.
 After editing, click the `Run` button at the top right to generate the bot.
 If the generation fails, an alert will be displayed.
 Please check if your agents' format is correct.

-#### Load from Prebuilt Examples
+#### Load from pre-built examples
 You can also load a bot from prebuilt examples and modify it as needed.
 Select a directory to load the bot.
 You can then start a conversation immediately or modify it further.

-> Note: If you modify the examples, you need to click the `Run` button before testing the latest bot.
-Additionally, selecting multiple directories at the same time will cause a bot loading error.
+> Note: If you modify the examples, you need to click the `Run` button before testing it.
+Selecting multiple examples at the same time will cause a bot loading error.
 When deselecting, all unsaved changes will be lost immediately.

-#### Conversation and State
+#### Conversation and state
 Once the bot is generated, you can start a conversation with it.
 Enter your message in the `You` dialog box and press `Enter` to send it.
 The `Clear the conversation` button clears the conversation history and also resets the `States` panel.
 The `States` panel displays the current argument values for each agent in the bot.

 #### Save your design